History of Bolivia: Conquest by Spain

 Francisco Pizarro, Diego de Almagro, and Hernando de Luque led the Spanish discovery and conquest of the Inca empire.
 They first sailed south in 1524 along the Pacific coast from Panama to confirm the existence of a legendary land of gold called "Biru" (later altered to Peru).
 Because the rapidly expanding Inca Empire was internally weak, conquest was remarkably easy.
 After the Inca Emperor Huayna Capac died in 1527, his sons Huascar and Atahualpa fought over the succession.
 Although Atahualpa defeated his brother, he had not yet consolidated his power when the conquistadors arrived.
 Atahualpa did not attempt to defeat Pizarro when he arrived on the coast in 1532 because the Incan ruler was convinced that those who commanded the mountains also controlled the coast.
 Atahualpa's refusal to accept the permanent Spanish presence and to convert to Christianity led to the bloody Battle of Cajamarca on 16 November 1532.
-Pizarro killed Atahualpa's 12-man honor guard and took the Inca captive at the so-called ransom room.
+Pizarro in a masterful strike killed Atahualpa's 12-man honor guard and took the Inca captive at the so-called ransom room.
 One year later, the Inca capital of Cuzco fell and was refounded as a new Spanish settlement.

 Despite Pizarro's quick victory, Inca rebellions soon began and continued periodically throughout the colonial period.
 In 1537 Manco Inca, whom the Spanish had established as a puppet emperor, rebelled against the new rulers and restored a "neo-Inca" state.
 This state continued to challenge Spanish authority even after the Spanish suppressed the revolt and beheaded Túpac Amaru in the public square of Cuzco in 1572.
 Later revolts in the Bolivian highlands were usually organized by the elders of the community and remained local in nature, except for the great rebellion of Túpac Amaru II.